dcallao/consul-gcp-lab/README.md

 **Note:** It may take a minute or two for the site to become available, as the JVM needs to create all the database objects.

 ## Registering and Deregistering Services and Intentions
-Once Terraform finishes executing, you will need to `ssh` in to the demo Consul VM that has  been deployed into the environent to register or deregister the services.
+Once Terraform finishes executing, you should have a working consul lab enviroment.
+You can `ssh` in to the demo Consul VM that has been deployed into the environent to register or deregister the services.

 ```
 $ gcloud compute ssh demo-consul-server0